These decorations are a perfect quick Christmas sewing make – they also make great gifts.

 Its that time of year where it all gets a little manic as I realise theres not long left for me to finish off all my Christmas present makes, no mater how early I start I always seem to end up at this stage with me looking at the calendar wondering if I will actually manage to get them all finished.
 Luckily I have always managed to finish just in time – although I have been known to be frantically finishing off an item on Christmas Eve ready for the next day!

-I have got most of the Elf gift bags finished, and I have now decided to focus on some of my sewing Christmas makes.
-First up is a fabric Christmas tree, these are perfect presents if you are needing to post them as they are nice and flat so are easy to post without having to box everything up.
+I have got most of the Elf gift bags finished, and have now decided to focus on some of my sewing Christmas makes.
+First up is a fabric Christmas tree, these are perfect presents – especially if you are needing to post them as they are nice and flat.

-I made these using fat quarters from the Christmas Birdhouse and Essential trends (red) fat quarter sets by The Craft Cotton Company.
+I made these using fat quarters from the Christmas Birdhouse and Essential trends (red version) fat quarter sets by The Craft Cotton Company.

 To make one tree you will need:

-Lay the square pieces out so each one is lying on top of the largest square, then starting with the smallest square fold up the bottom point and sew to secure.
-Next sew a button onto the folded up part of the square.
+- Starting with the smallest square fold up the bottom point and sew to secure, next sew a button onto the folded part of the square.
 Repeat with the remaining squares.

-Take the ribbon, fold in half place on the back of the smallest square 1cm from the top point and sew to secure.
+- Take the ribbon and fold in half, place on the back of the smallest square 1cm down from the top of the square and sew to secure.